 As shown in the diagram above, another cause of IBS is when someone has never fully recovered from an infection.
 How often have you heard people say something like “My digestion has never been the same since I got food poisoning overseas?”.
 Under normal circumstances, post illness the body is able to rejuvenate itself and return to normal, but sometimes this isn’t the case.
 With the digestion left weak it creates a vicious cycle of reduced energy production and increased toxin formation, which develops into Irritable Bowel Syndrome.
 Left unchecked, it can evolve into food intolerance’s and even Celiac’s Disease.

-The goal is to harmonise the organs of digestion again.
+The goal of treatment is to harmonise the organs of digestion again.
 Acupuncture is used to stop one organ over acting on the other and restore balance.
 As a preventative measure, points are selected which calm the mind to help reduce the stress which tends to cause it.
-When all the organs are working together smoothly again, the bowels will be regular, there won’t be any bloating or pain, and you’ll find that even when stressed, your digestion will stay healthy.
-From a western medical perspective, a recent research paper showed Acupuncture had a regulatory effect on the parasympathetic nervous system, which brought about relief of IBS symptoms.
-You can read my blog post on how the parasympathetic system relates to a healthy digestion here.
-A review of the research article can be found on HealthCMI.
+When the organs are back in balance, painful symptoms such cramping, bloating and nausea may improve.
+You may also notice your bowel movements are fluctuating less.